pb-it/ark-cms-api/README.md

 > Disable authentication while testing!

-> Extensions test needs a existing `cdn` folder which has to be specified in `tests/config/cdn-config.js`
+> Extensions test needs an existing `cdn` folder which has to be specified in `tests/config/server-config.js`

 ```bash
 npm run test